laurentj/slimerjs/README.md

   will provide the [API of PhantomJS 1.7](https://github.com/ariya/phantomjs/wiki/API-Reference), but all of its properties and methods are not implemented
 - a require function to load CommonJS modules
+- You can load and use the system module
+- You can load and use the fs module although its implementation is not finished

 You can read the [compatibility table](API.md) to know the implementation progress.